Investing Brokerages & Advisors

 You're interested in Robinhood Gold

-Robinhood offers two tiers: Its free tier and its Robinhood Gold tier, which costs $5 per month.
-With the Gold tier, you get access to instant deposits in your account, as well as margin trading.
-Robinhood Gold also offers interest on your uninvested cash,67 a 3% match on eligible IRA contributions,8 advanced data and research, and more.
+With Robinhood Gold, you get access to instant deposits in your account, as well as margin trading.5 You also get interest on your uninvested cash,78 a 3% match on eligible IRA contributions, advanced data and research, and more.

 Visit Robinhood | Learn more when you read our Robinhood review.